Documentation Index

 may | Recorded for awareness.
 No UI intrusion. |

-Create conventions with convention_propose.
+convention_propose.
 Discover the ones that will gate you with convention_list.

 Decisions are cheap and plentiful — agents should record dozens per week.
 Conventions are load-bearing and rare — a few per quarter for “must” tier, more for “should”.
-Keeping them separate keeps every decide call low-stakes while giving the team a real escalation path when a pattern needs enforcement.
+Keeping them separate keeps everydecide call low-stakes while giving the team a real escalation path when a pattern needs enforcement.

 Staleness

 Every decision auto-links to the symbols it mentions.
-When those symbols change in git, Enagrams marks the decision stale.
+When those symbols change in git, Enagrams marks the decision stale.decisions_stalelists themdecision_reaffirmmarks them fresh again (when the decision still holds)- Recording a new decision with the same title (or an explicit

-supersedes link in the web UI) ends the stale one
+supersedeslink in the web UI) ends the stale one

 Scope